virtuozzo/cloudscripting-docs/docs/index.md

 <h1>Cloud Scripting Overview</h1>

-<b>Cloud Scripting (CS)</b> is a tool, designed to program the cloud platform behaviour related to your application lifecycle for automating frequent tasks, complex CI/CD flows and clustering configurations.
+<b>Cloud Scripting (CS)</b> is a tool, designed to program the behaviour of Virtuozzo Application Platform related to the application lifecycle for automating frequent tasks, complex CI/CD flows and clustering configurations.

 <center>![newoverview](/img/newoverview.svg)</center>